 Sheehan plays with and writes for several projects, including his own ensemble, and duos with Timo Alakotila, Maija Kauhanen, Leija Lautamaja, and Charlie Grey.
 He also creates music and sound for concert hall, theatre, moving image, and dance projects.
 In 2020 he was commissioned by BBC Arts and Arts Council England to make an audio work for their New Creatives series.
 In 2022 he was commissioned by The Sunday Boys and Melo'Men through Institut Français’s fund for contemporary music to write a large-scale new work for low-voice choir and accordion.

-In addition to his artistic practice, Hugh is co-founder, co-director and chairperson of The Trip to Birmingham TradFest, an Irish traditional music festival in the UK’s second city, and Helsinki concert series/record label Hybrid Forms.
+In addition to his artistic practice, Hugh is co-founder, and former co-director and chairperson of The Trip to Birmingham TradFest, an Irish traditional music festival in the UK’s second city.
+He is also the founder of Helsinki concert series/record label Hybrid Forms.

 hughsheehan (at) me.com